emqx/eip/design/0005-stateless-brokers.md

 ```

-In this way we don't have to forwarding the message with topic = 't/1' to LogicN3, saves the overhead of the extra RPC.
+In this way we don't have to forwarding the message with topic = 't/1' to Core3, saves the overhead of the extra RPC.
 As an optimization, we only need to replicate the routing info for the wildcard topics.

-For persistent sessions, we should store the messages in message queues on LogicN1 and LogicN2 with "t/1" and "t/2" as the keys respectively.
-After the client re-connected it restores its message queue for 't/#' from both LogicN1 and LogicN2.
-The problem here is that there are probably multiple message queues for "t/#" on different logic nodes, so we have to save this info on LogicN3 like this:
+For persistent sessions, we should store the messages in message queues on Core1 and Core2 with "t/1" and "t/2" as the keys respectively.
+After the client re-connected it restores its message queue for 't/#' from both Core1 and Core2.
+The problem here is that there are probably multiple message queues for "t/#" on different core nodes, so we have to save this info on Core3 like this:

 ```
 't/#' -> [
-    {LogicN1, 't/1'},
+    {Core1, 't/1'},
-    {LogicN2, 't/2'}
+    {Core2, 't/2'}
 ]
 ```

 For details of handling of persistent/temporary sessions, see section `Session Management`.

-The important thing in this approach is, we need to replicate the subscribe operations about wildcard topic-filters among the logic nodes.
+The important thing in this approach is, we need to replicate the subscribe operations about wildcard topic-filters among the core nodes.

 This way we enhanced the performance of publishing messages at the cost of the memory footprint for wildcard subscriptions.
-I prefer this solution as the trie table cannot be partitioned even in the first solution, if there're too many wildcard topics, the trie table will be large on each logic node.
+I prefer this solution as the trie table cannot be partitioned even in the first solution, if there're too many wildcard topics, the trie table will be large on each core node.

 ### Session Management